bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The slope proved to be more difficult than we expected, more difficult in fact than the rest of our ascent.
 The terrain is steep and rife with vertical rifts.
 We encountered routefinding challenges as well as mild exposure; I don't recommend it.
 It's undoubtedly easier and quicker to ascend the gully (our posted GPX track is our descent which used the gully).

 The scramble from the saddle to the summit was straightforward and fun.
 Most any line up the broad slope could be taken as all converge at the base of the summit bump.
-Minutes later. we were standing on top of Mount Chester.
+Minutes later, we stood on top of Mount Chester.
 Unfortunately clouds and haze dulled the alpine scenery.
 Disappointing especially since the forecast had called for sunshine.
-But mother nature never pays heed to the weatherman.
+But Mother Nature never pays heed to the weatherman.

 Starting up the trail